trimble-oss/contribute/README.md

 I am joining because I...

 { desire to contribute to a particular repository or initiative, such as Trimble Modus. }
-{ desire to set up an organization within the Trimble GitHub enterprise. }
 { desire to join an existing organization within the Trimble GitHub enterprise. }
 { etc. }